zachlasiuk/arm-software-developers-ads/content/learning-paths/desktop-and-laptop/pinebook-pro/_index.md

 minutes_to_complete: 120

 who_is_this_for: >
-    Anyone who wants to use the Pinebook Pro for development in a way that makes it feel faster than when using a desktop environment.
+    Anyone who wants to use the Pinebook Pro for development in a way that feels fast and snappy

 learning_objectives:
     - Install and configure Arch Linux ARM